Skip to main content

 31 mentions Positive Neutral Negative

-• “The art style and graphics were spectacular, the quests and assignments page felt more organized and easy to follow plus the story was engaging and enjoyable!”
+• “The art style and graphics were spectacular; the quests and 'assignments' page felt more organized and easy to follow, plus the story was engaging and enjoyable!”

-• “The previous games had their basic rooms and some visual storytelling along with minimal shading and that was fine, but the map in this game really does feel like the graphic designers put in a ton of work to make every classroom tell a story.”
+• “For the second time, Kinder improved the graphics of the game without changing the art style.
+The previous games had their basic rooms and some visual storytelling along with minimal shading, and that was fine, but the map in Kinder 3 really does feel like the graphic designers put in a ton of work to make every classroom tell a story.”

 • “The pixel art style also feels more disjointed somehow, with the lineless and lined look clashing a lot.”